 The PGA and sustainable golf brand OCEANTEE have signalled their intentions to grow the game, especially among women, by agreeing a three-year partnership.

-The agreement sees OCEANTEE becoming PGA Partners and Headline Sponsor of the new-look WPGA Series, which will be re-branded The OCEANTEE WPGA Series.
+The agreement sees OCEANTEE becoming PGA Partners and Headline Sponsor of the new-look WPGA Series, which will be re-branded to The OCEANTEE WPGA Series.

 In addition, OCEANTEE, which manufactures sustainable golf products (including bamboo tees), will become the official tournament supplier to The PGA National Pro-Am Championship.